You can enter all year long and submit as many stories as you like. Winners in our annual contest will be published in New Times and Sun newspapers.

 "How about me?"

 He smirked.
 "Cute.
-But who'd be dumb enough to hire a female hit man?"
+But who'd be dumb enough to hire a lady hit man?"

 She wet her lips, sighting along the barrel.
 "Your wife."

 Besides having a terrific story idea, Whitmore also goes about telling it well.
 How he does so is worth examining.

 Notice how much he achieves through suggestion.
 We know the characters are lovers, but the author never says so.
 We also know there's a gun in the story, but it's never directly mentioned.
 In fact, Whitmore's tale is actually two stories.
 The second one “the other conspiracy“ reveals itself in the final two words.